 Although some businesses are getting savvy with new security strategies, many techniques still fall short.
 Part of the difficulty lies in a lack of resources.
 Only 3 percent of organizations have the technology to defend against modern attacks, and only 10 percent have employees with the proper skill sets.
 These dismal numbers make it clear how 74 percent of the U.S. companies hacked in 2017 were ignorant of the breaches at the time they occurred.

-Phishing and malware remain some of the most common tools used by hackers and contributed to the 60 percent increase in business email compromise in 2018.
+Phishing and malware remain some of the most common tools used by hackers and contributed to the 60 percent increase in business email compromise.
 Hackers are employing automation and social networking to make their tactics more believable, and no business is immune to attack.

 One of the most notable and unsettling breaches targeted journalists and activists working in the Middle East and involved a technique used to undermine the apparently reliability of two-factor authentication.
 Hackers used fake Google and Yahoo security alerts to trick users into clicking a link to reset their passwords and subsequently phished both the passwords and the associated “secret” codes.
 Through automation, they were able to compromise the accounts of over 1,000 people, proving a second form of authentication doesn’t always guarantee security.